 Attention deficit/hyperactivity disorder (ADHD) is the most commonly diagnosed behavioral disorder of childhood, estimated to affect between 3% and 5% of school-aged children.
 The core symptoms of ADHD include inattention, hyperactivity, and impulsivity.
 Although many people occasionally have difficulty sitting still, paying attention, or controlling impulsive behavior, these behaviors are so persistent in people with ADHD that they interfere with daily life.
-Generally, these symptoms appear before the age of 7 years and cause significant functional problems at home, in school, and in various social settings.
+Generally, these symptoms appear before the age of 7 and cause significant functional problems at home, in school, and in various social settings.
 One- to two-thirds of all children with ADHD (somewhere between 1% and 6% of the general population) continue to exhibit ADHD symptoms into adult life.
-Diagnosis is difficult (usually requiring more than one visit) but essential, as early treatment can substantially alter the course of a child’s educational and social development.
+Diagnosis is difficult (usually requiring more than one visit) but it is essential, as early treatment can substantially alter the course of a child’s educational and social development.

 Symptoms of ADHD

 If you notice several symptoms of inattention or hyperactivity in an individual they might be suffering from ADD or ADHD.
-This diagnosis can seem scary, but be assured there are treatments that can reduce or eliminate the symptoms.
-At The Think Hub Center, we can give you an accurate diagnosis and effective treatment plan.
+This diagnosis can seem scary, but be assured that there are treatments that can reduce or eliminate the symptoms.
+At The Think Hub Center, we can give you an accurate diagnosis and an effective treatment plan.

-A person is considered to have ADHD if he or she demonstrates symptoms of inattention, hyperactivity, and impulsivity for at least 6 months in at least two settings (such as at home and in school).
+A person is considered to have ADHD if he or she demonstrates symptoms of inattention, hyperactivity, and impulsivity for at least 6 months, and in at least two settings (such as at home and in school).
 The signs and symptoms listed below are typically seen in children with ADHD and usually appear before age seven.
 (In order to diagnose ADHD in adults, psychiatrists must determine how the adult patient behaved as a child.)